jobb-rodriguez/analytics-portfolio/projects/clements-bicycle-shop/README.md

 # Big Idea
 Majority of our buying customers were from North America commuting 2-5 miles and Europe commuting 0-1 miles.
-So, utilize 60% of the ad budget targeting Middle Aged North Americans with our 2-5 miles bike.
+I recommend splitting the ad budget into 60-40.
+Utilize 60% targeting Middle Aged North Americans with our 2-5 miles bike.
 Utilize the remaining 40% targeting Middle Aged Europeans with our 0-1 miles bikes.

 # Storyboard
 - **Issue:** Which type of customers do we target for 2023 Q3?